Gertkeno/Gertkeno.github.io/teaching-zig/10_intro.md

 Zig normalizes error handling, it is truly easy to write code that handles edge cases.
-In debug/safe builds Zig gives a wonderful trace if an error reaches all the way past main.
+In debug/safe builds Zig gives a wonderful trace if an error reaches all the way up main.
 Functions are required to state if they can fail with a simple `!` and the compiler will figure out how it can fail based on thrown values.
 The "how it can fail" part is important for switching on error values with 100% certainty that all cases are covered.
-It's impressive how easy error handling is in Zig, while in any try-block language thrown errors provide less and less information based on how far they are from the throw, promote handling multiple errors as one, and make it painful to declare user-defined errors.
+It's impressive how easy error handling is in Zig, while in any try-block language thrown errors provide less and less information the further they are thrown, promote handling multiple errors as one, and make it painful to declare user-defined errors.

 In combination with `errdefer` cleaning up in failure conditions is easy too, C would require rewriting free statements after every failure check and